Learn about St. Malo and the Art Nelson Left Behind in 2026!

 10" x 10"

 A symbol of Filipino ingenuity and identity, the Jeepney was born from surplus U.S. military jeeps left after World War II.
 Transformed into brightly decorated vehicles with parallel benches for passengers, they became both practical and expressive works of art.
-Today, Jeepneys remain the most popular—and iconic—form of public transportation in the Philippines.
+Today, Jeepneys remain the most popular, and iconic, form of public transportation in the Philippines.

 Manuel Baldemor